package-url/purl-spec/README.rst

   - The default repository is `https://hub.docker.com`
   - The `namespace` is the registry/user/organization if present
   - The version should be the image id sha256 or a tag.
-Since tags can be moved, a sha256 image id is preferred.
+Since tags can be removed, a sha256 image id is preferred.
   - Examples::